oscarsandford/oscarsandford/README.md

 * 🔒 Security Engineering
 * 🧩 Computational Theory

-Worked with Team Quay, a group of undergraduates from various disciplines to develop Augur The Aspects, a mobile RPG. <br>
+Worked with Team Quay, a group of undergraduates from various disciplines to develop Augur The Aspects, a mobile RPG coded in GDScript with the Godot Engine. <br>
 Development is currently in hiatus.

 Download the installer for my racing game [here](https://www.dropbox.com/s/vpioitartag4zh0/Infinity%20Drift%20Alpha%20Setup.exe?dl=0)!
 Built with the Unity Engine and inspired by the manga/anime Initial D.